Radziwiłł family: Politics

 During this time until the first half of the 17th century, the Radziwiłłs were the most influential and richest family among the magnate dynasties of the Grand Duchy of Lithuania.
 This status enabled them, along with very few other families, to have their own army.
 In 1528, the Radziwiłłs owned 18,240 houses, thus being able to have cavalry of 760 horsemen.
 In 1567, 28,170 houses provided for an expanded 939 horsemen and 1586 infantrymen.
 In the 18th century, the army of Hieronim Florian, for instance, had 6,000 men and was equal to the entire armed forces of the Grand Duchy of Lithuania.

 Members of the Radziwiłł family held important state posts in the Rzeczpospolita and in the Grand Duchy of Lithuania.
 8 chancellors, 7 hetmans, 15 castellans, 19 marszałeks, and 19 voivodes, almost exclusively representing the Grand Duchy of Lithuania, rather than the Crown, belonged to the dynasty.
 Radziwiłłs were members of the parliament and of the Tribunal of the Grand Duchy of Lithuania.
 They also held high military posts and took part in the Livonian War, Russo-Polish War of 1647–1667, Northern Wars, participated in the Napoleonic campaign, and the Kościuszko Uprising.
+Part of the representatives of the Radziwiłł family were known for their persistent and consistent struggle for the independence of the Grand Duchy of Lithuania and represented the Grand Duke of Lithuania when he was absent from the Grand Duchy of Lithuania.
+According to duke Maciej Radziwiłł, the Radziwiłł family's role was crucial in preserving the Grand Duchy of Lithuania as a separate state in the 16th and 17th centuries.
+Contemporaries of the 16th century were saying about the Radziwiłł family that "Lithuania is recognized by this name".

 The Radziwiłłs also gained international importance manifested in family relations with German princely dynasties, first established by Albrecht Radziwiłł from Olyka, who married Anna, princess of Courland.
 Such conjugal unions continued in the 17th and 18th centuries.

 Karol Stanisław Radziwiłł (1734–1790) of the Nieśwież line was the wealthiest magnate in Poland, in the second half of the 18th century, and one of the richest men in Europe.
 As a patriot, he fought for a free nation that soon after his death would be partitioned between Austria, Prussia and the Russian Empire.
 During the Great Sejm from 1788 until he died in 1790, he was a leading opponent of reform and King Stanisław II Augustus and his allies, the members of the so-called Familia political party headed by the Czartoryski family.

 After the three partitions of the Polish–Lithuanian Commonwealth in the late 18th century, towns and estates owned by the Radziwiłłs became parts of territories that belonged to Russia, Prussia and Austria.
 However, all three states recognized the title of princes of the Radziwiłł dynasty and the rights of its members at the family properties.
 In addition, many members of the Radziwiłł family held high civil and military posts.